 It’s not a test or an interrogation.
 It’s a supportive, two‑way conversation designed to help you feel understood, respected, and a little less alone with what you’re carrying.

+If you’re worried you won’t know what to talk about, you’re not alone.
 If you’re nervous, you can literally start with:

 Book a free 20‑minute matching consult and we’ll help you choose a therapist who fits your goals and preferences (including online options).